bcdiaconu/openscale_wiki/Frequently-Asked-Questions-(FAQ).md

 ## Why do openScale needs permission to the coarse location?

 The answer is simple because the Android API >= 6.0 needs access to the coarse location to search for Bluetooth devices.
 The App openScale doesn't read your location at any time.
 Read the official [Android Bluetooth Developer Guide](https://developer.android.com/guide/topics/connectivity/bluetooth-le.html#permissions) or read the [Android 6.0 Changelog](https://developer.android.com/about/versions/marshmallow/android-6.0-changes.html#behavior-hardware-id) for a more technical description.

+## How to get the openScale debug log file?

+Go to _Settings->Info_ and enable the _"Save debug log to file"_ option, select a path and filename where the log file should be saved.
+Reproduce your error in openScale for example connect via Bluetooth to your scale to log the Bluetooth communication.
+If you are finished go to _Settings->Info_ and disable the _"Save debug log to file"_ option to write the debug log file on your smartphone.
+Paste it with the markdown code tag in a new issue or attach the log file in an issue.